 At such scale, traditional rasterization-based approaches to rendering such data sets become problematic: simply rendering each particle with a tessellated sphere becomes prohibitive, and even splatting and impostor techniques are limited by rasterization performance, GPU memory limitations and PCI bandwidth.
-This becomes more challenging if the user desires to interact with multiple data time steps, apply

-Manuscript received 31 Mar.
-2014; accepted 1 Aug.
-2014; date of publication xx xxx 2014; date of current version xx xxx 2014.
-For information on obtaining reprints of this article, please send e-mail to: tvcg@computer.org. different attribute color mappings, or perform interactive parameter range selection.
-State-of-the-art GPU techniques [17] can render up to 10 billion particles on a single GPU with level-of-detail (LOD).
+This becomes more challenging if the user desires to interact with multiple data time steps, apply different attribute color mappings, or perform interactive parameter range selection.
+State-of-the-art GPU techniques [16] can render up to 10 billion particles on a single GPU with level-of-detail (LOD).
 However, LOD approaches must be specifically tuned to individual data and rendering modalities.
 For extremely large datasets from cosmology, showing full-detail data is challenging but crucial to understanding both structure and scale of the simulation (Figure 2).
 Ideally, we wish to visualize data at full-resolution without LOD.
-GPU visualization clusters can render on the order of hundreds of billions of particles with no LOD in parallel [25].
+GPU visualization clusters can render on the order of hundreds of billions of particles with no LOD in parallel [23].
 However, repartitioning and compositing massive point data can be costly, and requires data-parallel software architectures and significant compute resources.

 With the right algorithms, large-scale visualization is achievable on single-node CPU hardware.
 Visualization is a big data problem - the chief challenge is accessing large memory efficiently and directly.
 CPU memory is cheap, plentiful and fast: a laptop CPU has more memory (16 GB) than even a high-end GPU (12 GB), and a large-memory workstation with 768 GB can be acquired for less than \$10,000.
 New vis clusters commonly feature nodes with 256 GB, and "fat" nodes are capable of 1-6 TB.
 Directly visualizing large data on a single resource is attractive, but requires fast memory-efficient rendering techniques for the CPU.
-CPU ray tracing has proven a viable approach for particle data (e.g., [8, 15]), but previous methods used standard acceleration structures with high overhead or algorithms specific to older SIMD architectures.
-General-purpose ray tracers like Embree [30] offer performance and portability, but incur high memory cost and lack the ability to efficiently query data.
+CPU ray trac-